 Before we left, we consulted with our primary care physician and received two prescriptions:

 1) Phenergan (promethazine) 25mg tablets – Tablets that contain promethazine, an antihistamine that is used to treat allergy, nausea, and vomiting and is also used for sedation, as it has antiemetic (prevents nausea) and sedative properties.
 This pill got us through a very rough crossing.
 If you are anxious, highly prone to seasickness, and open to medication options, this should be your first line of defense.

 2) Scopolamine Patches – It is a round adhesive patch that you place behind your ear several hours before you travel offering motion sickness and nausea protection for up to three days at a time.

-Make sure to double-check with your outfitter to verify whether there will be a doctor on-board that will provide sea sickness tablets.
-Depending on the weather and the conditions, prescription strength medications may be too strong for mild cases of motion sickness.
+Make sure to double-check with your outfitter to verify whether there will be a doctor on-board that will provide motion sickness tablets.
+Depending on the weather and the conditions, prescription-strength medications may be too strong for mild cases of motion sickness.

 Quark provided everyone very nice, comfortable, waterproof boots, so just be sure to bring a few pairs of warm socks too.